-A podcast listener named Koby, who also keep current on our blog at desiringGod.org it seems, writes in to ask: “At 7:15 in your sneak peek video in the “Look at the Book” series, you connected the ‘sacred writings’ and ‘Scripture’ then made the jump to say that these inspired writings produce or yield ‘faith in Christ Jesus’ for salvation.
-But it seems that Scripture here makes one wise for salvation THROUGH faith, so faith is the means by which Scripture produces salvation, not Scripture producing faith.
-So my question is: how do you take ‘through’ (dia Gk.) to mean ‘produces’ or ‘yields’?
+A podcast listener named Koby writes in to ask, “At 7:15 in your sneak peek video in the “Look at the Book” series, you connected the ‘sacred writings’ and ‘Scripture,’ then made the jump to say that these inspired writings produce or yield ‘faith in Christ Jesus’ for salvation.
+But it seems that Scripture here makes one wise for salvation through faith, so faith is the means by which Scripture produces salvation, not Scripture producing faith.
+So my question is, How do you take ‘through’ — *dia — to mean ‘produces’ or ‘yields’?
 How do you arrive at the conclusion that Scripture produces faith from this text?”*

 That is a complicated question.
 I am sure the listeners are saying, “What?
 What did he say?”
 So let me try to answer it in a way that clarifies the question.
 And I don’t think it takes long.
 I really look forward to doing this more often so that if people see “Look at the Book” (LAB) and they have another question, and they call you, or they write to you, we can kind of tie together “Look at the Book” and “Ask Pastor John” this way.

 Let’s look at the verse.
 Here is 2 Timothy 3:15 which he is asking about: “From childhood [Timothy] you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.”

 Now Koby says, “It seems that Scripture makes one wise for salvation through faith so that faith is the means by which Scripture produces salvation, not Scripture producing faith.”
 Now Koby sees these as alternatives: Either Scripture produces or yields salvation, or Scripture produces faith.